TaloDev/unity/README.md

 # Talo Unity Package: self-hostable game dev tools

-Talo is the easiest way to add leaderboards, player authentication, socket-based multiplayer and more to your game.
+Talo's Unity package is the easiest way to add leaderboards, player authentication, socket-based multiplayer and more to your game.
 Using the Talo Dashboard, you can visualise and analyse your game data to help make better data-driven decisions.

-The Talo Unity Package is a lightweight wrapper around the [REST API](https://docs.trytalo.com/docs/http/authentication).
-It also includes handy utilities and a collection of ready-to-use samples.

 ## Project structure